$SL(2,\mathbb{Z})$ action on QFTs with $\mathbb{Z}_2$ symmetry and the Brown-Kervaire invariants: Introduction and summary

 The finding of \cite{Witten:2003ya} and the progress in the understanding of invertible phases since then can be summarized thus: the $SL(2,\bZ)$ action on 3d spin QFTs with $U(1)$ symmetry forms a projective representation, where the projective phase is given by an invertible topological phase, which is the level-1 Chern-Simons theory.

 In this short note, we provide an analogue of this $SL(2,\bZ)$ operation for $2k$-dimensional QFTs with $\bZ_2$ $(k-1)$-form symmetry.
-For 4-dimensional spin QFTs with $\bZ_2$ 1-form symmetry, this $SL(2,\bZ)$ action was introduced in \cite[Sec.~6]{Gaiotto:2014kfa}.
+For 4-dimensional QFTs with $\bZ_2$ 1-form symmetry, this $SL(2,\bZ)$ action was introduced in \cite[Sec.~6]{Gaiotto:2014kfa} in the spin case, and was later extended to the non-spin case in \cite{Ang:2019txy}.
 If we denote a 4d gauge theory with $Spin$ gauge group by $Q$ which has electric $\bZ_2$ 1-form symmetry, the $SO_+$ gauge theory corresponds to $SQ$ and the $SO_-$ gauge theory corresponds to $STQ$.
 In the 4d spin case, this action is genuine and not projective.
 We will consider its generalization to more general spacetime dimensions and to more general spacetime structures, and show that this action is projective up to a multiplication by an invertible topological phase, whose partition function is a Brown-Kervaire invariant \cite{Brown,KlausThesis}.
 This will be done in Sec.~\ref{sec:discreteSL2Z}.

 In \cite{Witten:2003ya}, it was also explained that the $SL(2,\bZ)$ action on 3d QFTs with $U(1)$ symmetry comes from considering these theories on the boundary\footnote{ The argument was presented in the context of the AdS/CFT correspondence, but it equally applies to the bulk-boundary systems. } of the bulk 4d Maxwell theory and performing the $SL(2,\bZ)$ duality of the bulk as first described in \cite{Witten:1995gf}.
 We will describe how the projectivity of the $SL(2,\bZ)$ action on 3d QFTs arises from the mixed-gravitational anomaly of the $SL(2,\bZ)$ action of the bulk as found in \cite{Seiberg:2018ntt}.
 Applying the same analysis to the $SL(2,\bZ)$ action on $2k$-dimensional QFTs with $\bZ_2$ $(k-1)$-form symmetry, we infer the mixed-gravitational anomaly of the $SL(2,\bZ)$ action of the bulk $\bZ_2$ gauge theory.
 This is the content of Sec.~\ref{sec:interpretation}.
 We are not going to find the full anomaly of the $SL(2,\bZ)$ action of the bulk $\bZ_2$ gauge theory in this paper.
 Determining it will be left to the future.